by GDL629 19136

 “All the Bizarros are dead!” screamed Jonni DC, hopping up and down in a continuity hissy fit.
 This was the last thing she needed her superiors to see.
 The Bizarros were hacked off on panel.
-If she was lucky, they’d just kill her for this.
-“Oh, God, why did I have to bring the Bizarro duplicator ray along with the other weapons?”
+If she was lucky, they’d just fire her for this.
+“Oh, God, why did I have to bring the Bizarro Duplicator Ray along with the other weapons?”
 Jonni then started slapping herself in the face repeatedly and saying, “Stupid!
 Stupid!
 I’m so stupid!”

 The strains of snickering were still in the air, while Buggy’s unconscious form lay slightly twitching.

 Cheeks, as usual, was full of empty eloquence. “…”

 Bizarro Number Two suddenly realized that he am alone.
 “No other Bizarros?
 Me am it?”
 A gleam hit the obtuse creature’s eye.